The non-Lefschetz locus of conics: First cohomology module of a rank vector bundle over

 \end{teo}

 We are mainly interested in rank $2$ vector bundles on $\PP^2$.
-The Grauert-M\"{u}lich Theorem gives us the splitting type of $\E$ over a general line $\ell$ when is semistable.
-For $\E$ unstable we have: \begin{teo}[\cite{FFP21}] Let $\E$ an unstable normalized vector bundle of rank $2$ over $\PP^2$, and let $k$ be the instability index of $\E$.
+The Grauert--M\"{u}lich Theorem gives us the splitting type of $\E$ over a general line $\ell$ when $\E$ is semistable.
+For $\E$ unstable we have: \begin{teo}[\cite{FFP21}] Let $\E$ be an unstable normalized vector bundle of rank $2$ over $\PP^2$, and let $k$ be the instability index of $\E$.
 Then for a general line $\ell$

 \end{teo} \begin{df} A \emph{jumping line} is a linear element $\ell$ with splitting type different from the splitting type of a general line. \end{df}